algorembrant/QRAT2025/APA Style (7th Edition).md

 6. **Due Date**

 **Example:**
+(Title bold, all center)
 ```
 The Effect of Sleep on Memory Performance
 Juan C. Dela Cruz
 University of the Philippines
 PSY 203: Cognitive Psychology